syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

         try
         {

-            // Save the workbook as Stream.
+            // Save the workbook as stream.
             Stream fileStream = Workbook.Save<Stream>(saveSettings);
-            // Using XLSIO, we are opening the file stream and saving the file in the server under Files folder.
+            // Using XLSIO, we are opening the file stream and saving the file in the server under "Files" folder.
             // You can also save the stream file in your server location.
             IWorkbook workbook = application.Workbooks.Open(fileStream);
             string basePath = _env.ContentRootPath + "\\Files\\" + saveSettings.FileName + ".xlsx";